-- type 1: sharply delineated, viable lipomas with homogeneous fat content
+- stage 1: sharply delineated, viable lipomas with homogeneous fat content

-- type 2: predominantly fatty lesions with central necroses, calcifications or ossifications
+- stage 2: predominantly fatty lesions with central necroses, calcifications or ossifications

-- type 3: heterogeneous, fat-containing lesions with multiple necroses, cystic transformations, wall sclerosis and extensive calcifications or ossifications.
+- stage 3: heterogeneous, fat-containing lesions with multiple necroses, cystic transformations, wall sclerosis and extensive calcifications or ossifications.

-In addition to the signal characteristics of type 2 lesions, type 3 lesions may contain fluid-equivalent cavities and signal-void bony septae, and are surrounded by thickened, signal-void rims of sclerotic bone.
+In addition to the signal characteristics of stage 2 lesions, stage 3 lesions may contain fluid-equivalent cavities and signal-void bony septae, and are surrounded by thickened, signal-void rims of sclerotic bone.
 Although there are typically no signs of aggressive behaviour, expansile intraosseous lipomas may outgrow the cortical border.
 This can be used to differentiate them from older bone infarcts, which may also develop cystic degeneration over time.
 Moreover, in intraosseous lipomas, T2-hyperintense granulation tissue of a central necrosis is surrounded by viable fat tissue.
 Conversely, in bone infarcts, fat tissue in the centre is surrounded by granulation tissue at the periphery.
 However, in cases with substantial secondary involution and necrosis, biopsy may be necessary to confirm the diagnosis 3.

 Treatment and prognosis